rusthon/Rusthon/src/jstranslator.md

 # by Amirouche Boubekki and Brett Hartshorn - copyright 2013
 # License: "New BSD"

+## note this should be cleared after a full round of translation,
+## first the runtime is regenerated, and that is the first to populate
+## the unicode name mapping.
+UNICODE_NAME_MAP = {}

 from types import GeneratorType from ast import Str